How to Deal With a Selfish Partner: 10 Healthy Relationship Approaches

 Final Thoughts

-Dealing with a self-centered partner is emotionally draining, but it doesn’t mean you’re helpless.
-Through mindful communication, boundary-setting, and self-prioritization, you can shift the dynamic and regain balance in the relationship.
+Dealing with a selfish partner in a relationship can be emotionally draining, but it doesn’t mean you’re helpless.
+Through mindful communication, boundary-setting, and self-prioritization, you can begin to shift the dynamic and restore balance.
+Recognizing patterns—such as those often discussed in Signs of Unhappy Married Couples—can also help couples understand where the disconnection may be coming from.

 But remember, change is a two-way street.
 You can encourage growth, but you can’t force it.
 A relationship should be a space where both people feel seen, valued, and supported.
-If that foundation is missing, it may be time to reevaluate what you’re holding onto—and why.
+When accountability becomes difficult, it may reflect deeper patterns similar to the Psychological Reasons People Avoid Accountability in Relationships.
+If that foundation of mutual respect is missing, it may be time to re-evaluate what you’re holding onto—and why.

 Dr. Harel Papikian is a clinical psychologist and couples therapist with more than 15 years of experience.
 He offers marriage counseling and couples therapy in los Angeles.
 It help’s couples navigate their relationship challenges and deepen their connection.
 Our clinic uses a unique ARM method (Awareness, Release, Mastery) to achieve rapid and profound results for our clients.
 We serve a diverse clientele, including LGBTQ+ and heterosexual couples, addressing issues like communication breakdowns, conflict resolution, intimacy, and trust.
 You can also get individual therapy sessions for concerns like depression, anxiety, and trauma.